nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 Format: `list`

 ### Sorting all persons alphabetically: `sort`
-Shows a list of all persons sorted alphabetically in the address book.<br>
+Shows a list of all persons sorted alphabetically by name in the address book.<br>
 Format: `sort`

 ### Finding all persons containing any keyword in their name: `find`